-senior American official Α knowledgeable about Hussein's talks with Reagan said the king wants to buy Soviet air defense weapons of a kind unavailable to him from the U.S. arsenal.
+A senior American official knowledgeable about Hussein's talks with Reagan said the king wants to buy Soviet air defense weapons of a kind unavailable to him from the U.S. arsenal.
 He gave no details.

-Administration officials had hoped in this visit to convince Hussein of relying on the United States as its sole supplier of weapons.
+Administration officials had hoped in this visit to convince Hussein of relying on the United States "We agree that reinforcing this as its sole supplier of weapons.

 Student government security commissioner Brian Conway escorts Barb Spengeman to Lyons Hall as part of the on-campus escort service.
 Escorts are both at the library and on call (dial 7668).
-All women students are urged to use this service. (photo by Rachel Blount)
+All women students are urged to use this service. (pboto by Rachel Blount)